Arbitrage: Seizing Opportunities for Profitable Transactions and Market Efficiency

 Another example of arbitrage is the concept of “buy low, sell high” in the stock market.
 If a stock is trading at $50 on the New York Stock Exchange and $55 on the Toronto Stock Exchange, an arbitrageur could buy the stock on the NYSE and sell it on the TSX to make a profit.

-Arbitrage opportunities can also arise in the foreign exchange market, where traders buy and sell currencies to profit from differences in exchange .
+Arbitrage opportunities can also arise in the foreign exchange market, where traders buy and sell currencies to profit from differences in exchange rates.
 For example, if the Canadian dollar is trading at 1.25 USD and 1.20 EUR, an arbitrageur could buy CAD with USD and then sell the CAD for EUR to make a profit.

 Overall, arbitrage plays a crucial role in ensuring that prices are efficient and markets are competitive.
-By taking advantage of price differences, arbitrageurs help to align prices across markets and prevent opportunities for risk-free profits.
+By taking advantage of price differences, arbitrageurs help to align prices across markets and prevent opportunities for -free profits.

 Practical Exercises